poshaughnessy/peteroshaughnessy.com/src/portfolio.md

 ### [hac-man (2016)](http://pebblecode.com/hac-man/)

-A one day hack that won first prize at our pebble {code} games hackathon. *JavaScript, Phaser*.
+I was a developer in the hac-man team that won first prize at our pebble {code} games hackathon. *JavaScript, Phaser*.

 [![hac-man](/images/pages/portfolio/hac-man.png)](http://pebblecode.com/hac-man/)